-The generous exchange rate combined with the low cost of accommodation and food makes travelling to Thailand an extremely cheap option.
+The generous exchange rate + the low cost of accommodation and food makes travelling to Thailand an extremely cheap option.

-Big cities like Bangkok and the rest of the South are more expensive than Northern Thailand when it comes to accommodation and food.
-In general, Thailand is more expensive than its surrounding countries like Laos and Vietnam, and it is enhanced during high tourism seasons such as in November to March.
+Big cities like Bangkok and the rest of the South are more expensive than Northern Thailand.
+In general, Thailand is more expensive than its surrounding countries like Laos and Vietnam, and it gets worse during high season such as in November to March.

 Note that the islands are considered to be much more expensive than the mainland.
 Expenses on food are relative low, but accommodation is often found to take up much of your budget when travelling here.

-Thailand has a 220V system and is generally very stable in the capital and main centres.
+Thailand has a 220V system and is generally very stable.

-The power outlets are most often featured as a two-prong round or flat sockets, which commonly known as the European style.
+The power outlets are most often featured as a two-prong round or flat sockets, commonly known as the European type.

 Excellent.
 Thailand has some of the cleanest, most up to date hospitals and clinics in the world.